AssassinPunk/HR-Workflow-Designer/README.md

 ---

 ## How to Run
+🚀 Quick Start
+"Ensure you have Node.js installed: https://nodejs.org/"
+Each step should have a bold heading and a bash code block.

 This project is built with React + Vite.
 Node.js must be installed.

 Show these exact steps: